 Other Points of Interest

-Half Moon Bay Jail – Established c1911, the jail is now the location of the Half Moon Bay Coastside History Museum.
+Half Moon Bay Jail – Established in 1919, the jail is part of the Half Moon Bay Coastside History Museum.
 505 Johnston Street

 Giuseppe Boitano’s General Merchandise Store and Saloon (1873) – This is the oldest place of continuous retail business in town.
 527 Main Street